The Royal Navy of Sailing Ships

 Orlop deck (in red)

 Surgeons were required to keep a journal detailing the diagnoses, treatments, and outcomes of their patients, along with a synopsis of illness and injury encountered on a voyage.
 This journal was to be kept in a “complete and Scientific state” or their pay would be forfeit.
-These journals formed a centralized medical data base - a collective experience of many medical practitioners in novel environments - information that could be shared and referenced.
+These journals formed a centralised medical data base - the collective experience of many medical practitioners in novel environments, information that could be shared and referenced.

 Ship's surgeon amputating a sailor's leg - Surgeon's instruments

-Men falling over board in action or bad weather were usually lost because at the time very few could swim.
+Men falling over board in action or bad weather were usually lost because at the time very few could swim, and their ship could not or would not stop to recover them.

 Apart from battle wounds, a naval surgeon would have to treat seamen's traumatic injuries caused by falls from aloft, venereal disease from contacts with whores ashore or allowed on board as 'wives' to a crew confined in port, dental problems and dietary deficiencies like scurvy, until it was found in 1793 that the juice of lemons, oranges and other fruit could prevent it.